Editorial by Industrial Quick Search

 Features of the Pallet

-Drum pallets are used to handle containers filled with oil, liquids, and hazardous chemicals during transportation and storage.
-They are designed with a catch panel to contain leaks and spills, to prevent the substances from spreading and contaminating the workplace and environment, and also to make cleaning easier.
-The standard drum pallet can hold up to four 55-gallon drums
+Drum pallets are specifically designed for managing containers filled with liquids, oils, and hazardous chemicals during transport and storage.
+They feature a catch panel to contain leaks and spills, helping to prevent contamination of the workplace and the environment, and facilitating easier cleanup.
+Typically, a standard drum pallet can accommodate up to four 55-gallon drums.

 Drum Pallet